Bayesian inference of three-dimensional gas maps: II. Galactic HI: Method

 \section{Method}

-\subsection{Survey Data}
+\subsection{Survey data}

-The reconstruction of the \HI{} density is carried out using HI4PI data \citep{HI4PI2016} which has been merged from data of the 21-cm line spectra of two individual surveys, that is the Effelsberg-Bonn \HI{} Survey (EBHIS; \citealt{kerp2011,winkel2016a}) and the Galactic All-Sky Survey (GASS; \citealt{mccluregriffiths2010,kalberla2010,kalberla2015}).
-Both surveys have rather similar angular and spectral resolutions (see survey parameters presented in Tbl.~1 of \citealt{HI4PI2016}).
+The reconstruction of the \HI{} density was carried out using HI4PI data \citep{HI4PI2016} that were merged from data of the 21 cm line spectra of two individual surveys, that is, the Effelsberg-Bonn \HI{} Survey (EBHIS; \citealt{kerp2011,winkel2016a}) and the Galactic All-Sky Survey (GASS; \citealt{mccluregriffiths2010,kalberla2010,kalberla2015}).
+Both surveys have rather similar angular and spectral resolutions (see the survey parameters presented in Tbl.~1 of \citealt{HI4PI2016}).
 Since EHBIS covers the declination range of $\delta\leq 1^\circ$ and GASS has data for $\delta\geq -5^\circ$, the combined HI4PI survey provides the full-sky data.
-We have downloaded and assembled the prepared data in form of HEALPix maps with $N_{\rm side}=1024$~\citep{gorski2005} from the Strasbourg astronomical Data Center\footnotemark.
+We downloaded and assembled the prepared data in the form of HEALPix maps with $N_{\rm side}=1024$~\citep{gorski2005} from the Strasbourg astronomical Data Center\footnotemark.